 - a.
 Select the resource and press Enter. - b.
 Select Commit. - c.
 Follow any instructions that are shown. - d.
-If a Do you want to review the previously displayed error? message is shown, select Yes and press Enter. - e.
+If the Do you want to review the previously displayed error? message is shown, select Yes and press Enter. - e.
 If an SRN is shown, suspect a loose card or connection.
 If no obvious problem is shown, record the SRN and contact your service provider for assistance.. - f.
-If no SRN is shown, go to 5. - 5.
-Test the part by doing the following: - a.
+If no SRN is shown, go to step 5. - 5.
+Test the part by doing the following steps: - a.
 At the command line, type diag and press Enter. - b.
-From the Function Selection menu, select Advanced Diagnostics Routines.
-Press Enter. - c.
-From the Diagnostic Mode Selection menu, select System Verification.
-Press Enter. - d.
-Select All Resources, or select the diagnostics for the individual part to test only the part you replaced, and any devices that are attached to the part you replaced.
-Press Enter.
+From the Function Selection menu, select Advanced Diagnostics Routines and press Enter. - c.
+From the Diagnostic Mode Selection menu, select System Verification and press Enter. - d.
+Select All Resources, or select the diagnostics for the individual part to test only the part you replaced and any devices that are attached to the part you replaced and press Enter.

 Did the Resource Repair Action menu appear?

-No: Go to step 6 on page 67.
+No: Go to step 6.
+Yes: Go to step 7.

 - 6. Did the Testing Complete, No trouble was found message appear? - No: There is still a problem.
 Contact your service provider.
 This ends the procedure. - Yes: Select Log Repair Action, if not previously logged, from the Task Selection menu to update the AIX error log.
 If the repair action was reseating a cable or adapter, select the resource associated with that repair action.
-If the resource associated with your action is not displayed on the Resource List, select sysplanar0.
-Press Enter.
+If the resource associated with your action is not displayed on the resource list, select sysplanar0 and press Enter.

 Tip: This action changes the indicator light for the part from the fault state to the normal state.
-Go to step 9
+Go to step 9.

-7. When a test is run on a resource in system verification mode, and that resource has an entry in the AIX error log, if the test on the resource was successful, the Resource Repair Action menu appears.
-After replacing a part, you must select the resource for that part from the Resource Repair Action menu.
-This updates the AIX error log to indicate that a system-detectable part has been replaced.
+7. Select the resource for the replaced part from the Resource Repair Action menu.
+When a test is run on a resource in system verification mode, and that resource has an entry in the AIX error log, if the test on the resource was successful, the Resource Repair Action menu appears.
+Complete the following steps to update the AIX error log to indicate that a system-detectable part has been replaced.

-Note: On systems with a indicator light for the failing part, this changes the indicator light to the normal state.
+Note: On systems with an indicator light for the failing part, this action changes the indicator light to the normal state.